Quality Assurance

 The Corporate Quality Assurance department of Asahi Kasei Corporation oversees and coordinates Group-wide quality assurance activities.

-The Asahi Kasei Group Quality Assurance Bylaws stipulate quality assurance activities for ESH & QA Administrators, such as the Presidents of the core operating companies and strategic business units, to lead.
-The bylaws also define the designation and roles of Quality Assurance Managers who play a central role in activities to enhance quality assurance.
+Regulation on Quality Assurance stipulate the quality assurance activities to be led by Asahi Kasei ESH & QA Manager, such as the presidents of the core operating companies and strategic business units.
+The bylaws also define the appointment and roles of Quality Assurance Managers who play a central role in activities to enhance quality assurance in the relevant organization.
 The Quality Assurance Managers' Conference is held four times a year to transmit and share information among the entire Asahi Kasei Group regarding quality assurance activities.
-In addition, from fiscal 2019, we have started to provide an opportunity for the Executive Officer for Quality Assurance and the Senior General Manager of Corporate Quality Assurance to meet directly with ESH & QA Administrators, Quality Assurance Managers, and others to discuss the enhancement of quality assurance and for frank exchange of opinions and sharing of ideas through face-to-face meetings, thereby creating an environment that enables us to build a quality assurance system with reliable safety and security.
+In addition, from fiscal 2019, we have started to provide an opportunity for the Executive Officer for Quality Assurance and the Senior General Manager of Corporate Quality Assurance to meet directly with ESH & QA Managers, Quality Assurance Managers, and others to discuss the enhancement of quality assurance and for frank exchange of opinions and sharing of ideas through face-to-face meetings, thereby creating an environment that enables us to build a quality assurance system with reliable safety and security.

-- Diagram of quality assurance framework
+Diagram of quality assurance framework

-- Quality Assurance Meeting (held each month):
+Quality Assurance Meeting (held each month):

-- Quality Assurance Managers' Conference (held four times a year):
+Quality Assurance Managers' Conference (held four times a year):

-- Quality Assurance Managers, who play a central role in strengthening quality assurance, meet to transmit and share information among the entire Asahi Kasei Group.
+Quality Assurance Managers, who play a central role in strengthening quality assurance, meet to transmit and share information among the entire Asahi Kasei Group.

 Chemical substance management